EVERYTHING WE KNOW IS WRONG – PART 1

 If there are two basic building blocks of tree law, they are the Massachusetts Rule – that New England rock of individualism and self-reliance – and the Hawaii Rule – that piece of creeping socialism that lets a property owner use the courts to force a neighbor to remove a tree that was a bother (we said that tongue-in-cheek).

-Recently, we went on a quest to identify the legal precedent in every state that addresses the issue of the encroachment of overhanging limbs and subsurface roots, so that we could present a state-by-state compendium of encroachment law.
-It was either that, or try every convenience store pizza east of the Mississippi to find the best heatlamp-shriveled soggy lump of greasy dough you can buy with an oversize soda and a jug of windshield wash.
-Wisely, we opted to go the encroachment route.
+After running out of board games to play while locked down by the pandemic, I went on a quest to identify the legal precedent in every state that addresses the issue of the encroachment of overhanging limbs and subsurface roots, so that we could present a state-by-state compendium of encroachment law.
+It was either that or cut the grass on my hands and knees with a pair of scissors.
+Wisely, I opted to go the encroachment route.

 Indiana’s rule can be summed up as this: a tree that encroaches on a neighbor’s property and creates a nuisance – producing such a condition that in the judgment of reasonable persons is “naturally productive of actual physical discomfort to persons of ordinary sensibility, tastes, and habits” – has to be removed at the expense of the tree’s owners.